Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Methodology

 \subsubsection{Contextual Enhancement via Tensor Voting}

 Ridgeness can be very noisy (\cf, \cref{fig:el-pv-seg-ridgeness}).
-To discern noise and high curvatures from actual line and curve features, \(R(\vec u)\) is contextually enhanced using tensor voting~\cite{Medioni2000}.
+To discern noise and high curvatures from actual line and curve features, \(R(\vec u)\)~is contextually enhanced using tensor voting~\cite{Medioni2000}.

 Tensor voting uses a stick tensor voting field to model the likelihood that a feature in the neighborhood belongs to the same curve as the feature in the origin of the voting field~\cite{Franken2006a}.
-The voting field is defined in terms of the likelihood function
+The parameter \(\varsigma > 0\) controls the proximity of the voting field, and \(\nu\)~determines the angular specificity that we set to \( \nu=2 \) in our experiments.